HealthML/AntiSplodge/docs/source/index.rst

 Welcome to AntiSplodge's documentation!
 =======================================

-The main functions are stored in the submodule antisplodge.
+The main functions are stored in the antisplodge file.

 .. toctree::
    :maxdepth: 4